kristiyanto/msgf/README.md

 NAME uses [Bioconductor Proteomics](https://github.com/Bioconductor/bioc_docker) image as the base image.

 ### Requirements
-To run NMAE Docker engine must be installed.
+To run NAME Docker engine must be installed.
 [Click here](https://docs.docker.com/engine/installation/) for a detailed information to install Docker engine on various operating system including Windows and MacOS.

 Protein identification and quantification is a computationally intensive process.
 Depending on the size of the data, at least 4Gb available memory on the Docker Machine is required.
 Click here for more information on increasing the memory allocation for Docker engine on VirtualBox machine for MacOS and Windows Users.